Unbeautification in Lockdown + My Rice Water Hair Growth Recipe

 You can buy rose water online, in some pharmacies or Continental food stores in the UK.
 It’s ideal for both morning and evening use or as a face mist to cool you down when hot.
 It contains anti-oxidants so reduces redness and skin irritation and even helps heal scars.

-Using pantry products not only nourishes you from the outside in, it also helps to reduce cost, waste and time, and protects the planet too.
+Using pantry products not only nourishes you from the outside in but they help to reduce cost, waste and time, and protects the planet, too.

-Rice water has been used by Yao women (who live in the village of Huang Luo in China) for years, known for their long dark hair into old age.
+Rice water has been used by Yao women (who live in the village of Huang Luo in China) for years who are famous for boasting long dark hair into old age.

 Yao women lower their hair into the rice water, a mixture boiled into a pot with ginger and tea bran amongst other ingredients and used as a conditioning treatment.